 How Does a Solenoid Work?

-The operation of a is based on electromagnetism.
+The operation of this device is based on electromagnetism.

 When electric current flows through the coil, it creates a magnetic field.
-That magnetic force pulls or pushes a metal core inside the solenoid.
+That magnetic force pulls or pushes a metal core inside the device.

 Once the electrical current stops, the magnetic field disappears and the plunger returns to its original position.